Liam-Weitzel/SIMD-Exploration/README.md

 All benchmarks except the first 'add vectors' benchmark exhibited that the solutions written using programming paradigm implementations allowing the use of SIMD logic directly executed the fastest.
 From the solutions written using SIMD logic, the solutions written using high-level libraries consistenly executed slightly faster than the solutions written using intrinsics and inline assembly.
 Excluding the first benchmark, the solutions compiled using auto-vectorization and OpenMP directives consistently executed among the slowest.
 This result is expected and aligns well with the consensus of existing literature.
 Seemingly, given that the problem is sufficiently complex, solutions written using intrinsics and inline assembly can offer similar, if not faster, execution time than high-level libraries.
 Nonetheless, writing the solution using intrinsics or inline assembly is much more prone to error, significantly less portable, and definitely less maintainable.

 The present paper aims to compare and contrast the execution time of different SIMD programming paradigms that C++ developers have available to them when manipulating vectors.
 For this purpose we measured the execution time for different programming paradigm implementations and benchmarked them using simple vector manipulation algorithms.
-Unfortunately, to provide a definitive answer to the research question: "Which SIMD programming paradigm in C++ is the fastest benchmarked on various vector manipulation algorithms?" significantly more benchmarks are required.
-Seemingly, the answer to this question heavily depends on the complexity of the problem and host system.
+However, to provide a definitive answer to the research question: "Which SIMD programming paradigm in C++ is the fastest benchmarked on various vector manipulation algorithms?" significantly more benchmarks are required.
+The analysis revealed that the answer to this question heavily depends on the complexity of the problem and host system.
 The conclusions deduced in the present paper are only valid for the benchmarks from which the deductions are made.

 SIMD programming is critical in performance optimization.
 Although auto-vectorization provides significant performance gains with minimal effort, to fully exploit the possible perfomance gain of SIMD, direct application of SIMD logic is essential.
-Unfortunately, this demands a deep understanding of SIMD and careful implementation to avoid potential pitfalls.
+This demands a deep understanding of SIMD and careful implementation to avoid potential pitfalls.

 ## Bibliography